Airfirm/cintel-05-cintel/README.md

 # cintel-05-cintel

+Note: Going forward
+Every time you make changes to app.py, just:
+Re-run shinylive export dashboard docs/

+Commit & push the updated /docs git add docs/ git commit -m "Update deployed Shiny app" git push

+This keeps your live app in sync with your local updates. to make sure GitHub Pages always reflects the latest version of your app:

 Your app.py or dashboard/app.py file should have the following sections:

 imports (at the top), e.g., shiny, random, datetime